MU Research Data Center

 The University of Missouri Research Data Center (MU RDC) is a joint project between the US Census Bureau and the University of Missouri.
 The MU RDC is a satellite branch of the Kansas City RDC that is located at the Federal Reserve Bank of Kansas City.
 The facility, located in Ellis Library at the University of Missouri, provides a secure environment where researchers with approved projects can access restricted-use datasets.
 Please see the proposal guidelines below to learn more about the process for submitting a proposal and accessing the data.

-The MU RDC gives researchers access to hundreds of federal datasets that will support research in economics, sociology, and public health.
+The MU RDC gives researchers access to hundreds of federal datasets that will support research in economics, sociology, population and public health, and related areas.
 Generally, there are four categories of data on which qualified researchers may perform statistical analysis inside the secure MU RDC:

 - Demographic Data: Censuses and surveys of households and individuals.
 Most of these datasets are released as public use files, but the versions in the secure RDC are not the public use versions.
 These restricted RDC versions include a more complete geography (in some cases down to the block).
 Also, items such as income are often not top coded.
 Individual identifiers such as name, address, and social security numbers have been removed.